ajmalbuv/CollegeManagement/README.md

 ## Users

 New students and teachers can be added through the admin page.
 A new user needs to be created for each.
-Default password for the teachers and students will be 'project123' if created through this new Quick Add buttons.
+Default password for the teachers and students will be 'project123'.

 The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.